raycharius/slack-block-builder/README.md

 import { conditionals } from 'slack-block-builder';
 ```

-Each function accepts to arguments – the first being a value that is evaluated whether it is either `null`, `undefined`, or `false`, and the second being the value to set or omit:
+Each function accepts two arguments – the first being a value that is evaluated whether it is either `null`, `undefined`, or `false`, and the second being the value to set or omit:

 ```javascript
 import { Modal, Blocks, Elements, Bits, setIfTruthy } from 'slack-block-builder';